Max Thomas (SS general): Early life and education

-Career in the Nazi Schutzstaffel (SS)
+SS career

 Shortly after the Nazi seizure of power, Thomas became a member of the Nazi Party (membership number 1,848,453) on 1 May 1933.
 On 1 July 1933, he joined the Schutzstaffel (SS) with membership number 141,341.
 Thomas served as a city councilor in Fritzlar in 1933 and, in January 1935, he entered the Hauptamt (main office) of the Sicherheitsdienst (SD), the intelligence service of the SS, headed by Reinhard Heydrich.
 On 28 June 1937, he was transferred to the Personal Staff Reichsführer-SS.
 He remained on Heinrich Himmler's staff until February 1939 when he was given the command of SD-Oberabschnitt (main district) "Rhine", headquartered in Frankfurt.
 With the rank of SS-Standartenführer, Thomas was appointed Inspekteur der Sicherheitspolizei und des SD (IdS) in Wiesbaden in August 1939, commanding 70 officers from the Gestapo and Kriminalpolizei.
 Following the defeat of France and the Low Countries in the western campaign, Thomas served as the Befehlshaber der Sicherheitspolizei und des SD, or BdS, (Commander of the Security Police and SD) in Belgium and northern France from June 1940 to October 1941.

-Einsatzgruppen service in the Soviet Union
+Einsatzgruppen command

 In October 1941, now an SS-Brigadeführer and Generalmajor of police, Thomas succeeded Otto Rasch as Führer of Einsatzgruppen C, which was deployed at northern and central Ukraine in the Soviet Union.
 From October to the end of the year, the Einsatzgruppe engaged in the mass murder of thousands of Ukrainian Jews, including the massacres at Drobytsky Yar.
 In March 1942, Thomas was also appointed the BdS for the Reichskommissariat Ukraine in Kiev.
 He was responsible for executing the dissolution of the Jewish ghettos in Ukraine that resulted in the deaths of an estimated 300,000 people.

 Thomas attained his last promotion to SS-Gruppenführer and Generalleutnant of police on 9 November 1942.
 In response to the Red Army advance into Ukraine, SS-Standartenführer Paul Blobel arrived in Kiev in July 1943 with orders to destroy the evidence of Nazi atrocities in an operation codenamed Sonderaktion 1005.
 The SS and police under Thomas' command were assigned to oversee the exhumation and incineration of the corpses at the site of the Babi Yar massacre by concentration camp prisoners.
 Shortly afterward, Thomas was seriously wounded by a land mine, was removed from his command and was appointed the Higher SS and Police Leader "Black Sea" in August 1943.
 However, an injury in a plane crash in December 1943 led to the termination of this assignment as well, and he was placed in the SS-Führerreserve in April 1944.
 He was assigned to the SS Personnel Main Office from November 1944.
 During the war, he was awarded the Clasp to the Iron Cross, 1st and 2nd class, the War Merit Cross, 1st and 2nd class with swords, and the Wound Badge.